 While all dogs bark, some bark more frequently, some bark for apparently no reason, and others seem only to bark when necessary.
-Golden Retrievers fall within the latter category.
+Barking is often breed-specific, although individual personality also plays a role.

 As a general rule, Golden Retrievers do not bark a lot.
 The breed is not known for incessant barking or barking for no reason.
 Instead, Golden Retrievers bark when necessary, such as when excited, during play, if scared or anxious, or to get their owner’s attention.